Tetrads in Yang-Mills geometrodynamics: gauge geometry

 \section{gauge geometry}

-The question remains about the choice we can make for the two vector fields $X^{\rho}$ and $Y^{\rho}$ in (\ref{S1}-\ref{S4}) such that we can reproduce in the $SU(2)$ environment, the tetrad transformation properties of the Abelian environment.
+The question remains about the choice that we can make for the two gauge vector fields $X^{\sigma}$ and $Y^{\sigma}$ in (\ref{S1}-\ref{S4}) such that we can reproduce in the $SU(2)$ environment, the tetrad transformation properties of the Abelian environment.